isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Ensure that unless there is an exceptionally good reason not to.
 However, not all types have a default value and for some types establishing the default value can be expensive.
 The standard requires only that the moved-from object can be destroyed.
-Often, we can easily and cheaply do better: The standard library assumes that it it possible to assign to a moved-from object.
+Often, we can easily and cheaply do better: The standard library assumes that it is possible to assign to a moved-from object.
 Always leave the moved-from object in some (necessarily specified) valid state.

 ##### Note